- Roommate and Housing Facebook Page

 If you are new to UMass Boston or the Boston area, there is a chance you will be looking for potential roommates.
 The Office of Student Housing can help you find roommates through our Roommate Matching Program, which if offered prior to the start of each semester.

-2) Login to the Roommate Matching Program website
+- Login to the Roommate Matching Program website using your University username and password

 - You are NOT required to find roommates through the matching program.
 You may room with fellow students or other friends that you meet elsewhere as well.